verovier/candidate-starter/DECISIONS.md

 - One improvement if you had more time:

 > I would enhance accessibility with full screen-reader announcements and better focus management, and add per-operation loading indicators for more precise user feedback.

+> **Note:**
+> I've also added a [Notion document](https://irradiated-sovereign-090.notion.site/Veronika-Vierna-Front-End-Developer-28ca8e7360d680f2b612ce367ed177eb) with a detailed description of the test assessment for your convenience.